-The decline in the labour market opportunities of men could also influence the marriage market and thus indirectly the participation of single women.
-Bertrand et al. (2015) show that the probability of getting married for women decline when male labour market opportunities decline.
+Changes in the labour market opportunities of men could also influence the marriage market and thus indirectly the participation of single women in the labour force.
+Bertrand et al. (2015) show that women are less likely to get married when male labour market opportunities decline.
 As the pool of employed men shrank dramatically with the Great recession, labour force participation and the associated accumulation of human capital might have become more attractive for single women.

-The Great recession in Europe offers an interesting setting to test these theories.
+The Great recession in Europe offers an interesting setting in which to test these theories.
 First, the shock has been exceptionally large.
-Second, as we document below, and unlike previous recessions of the past, the shock has been disproportionately concentrated on male in Europe which makes it more likely to trigger a response from women.
+Second, as we document below, and unlike during previous recessions, the shock has been disproportionately concentrated on males in Europe.